-Career By Design Community course by Ashlee Klevens Haynes has a sales page that showcases not only the curriculum of her course and what the course has to offer, but also the transformation it will provide to future students.
+Career By Design Community by Ashlee Klevens Haynes has a sales page that showcases not only what her course has to offer, but also the transformation it will provide to future students.

 But, Ashlee uses her past and current students to sell her course for her.
 She lets her past and current students speak for her, allowing them to showcase how their lives have changed since they became her students.

 Remember: Testimonials are the most effective way to sell your online course.
-Past students are your #1 salesforce because they’ve been through your course and experienced life before and after your course.
+Past students are your number one salesforce because they’ve been through your course and experienced life before and after your course.

 Make sure to always ask your students for testimonials, whether it would be reaching out to them personally and asking to answer a few questions or sending a questionnaire post course completion.
 If you have a close community for your online course, go the extra mile and ask for video testimonials from your students.

-Takeaway: Your past students who are happy to vouch for your online course and business are your brand ambassadors, so don’t be afraid to showcase their experiences on your website or sales page.
+Takeaway: Your past students who are happy to vouch for your online course and business are your brand ambassadors.
+Don’t be afraid to showcase their experiences on your website or sales page.
 Long-term course success is fueled by the trust earned from pleased past students.